 - org mode files

-Currently this is only using about 500 gigs of space.
+Right now, all of this is is only using about 500 gigs of space.

 Setup and Planning

-Since I was only using about 500 gigs of space, I wasn't going to need some super high density system.
-I decided to instead try and build something that would be 1) low power, 2) pretty "fast", 3) "fun".
+Since I was only using about 500 gigs of space, I wasn't going to need some super high capacity system.
+I decided to instead try and build something that would be 1) lowish power (spinning rust is power hungry), 2) pretty "fast", 3) "fun".

 Since this is all going into my only server, I'd also need some space for all of the other services I wanted to toy with, so I came up with this: